Pixiv: Lawsuits

-On May 27, 2022, Bengo4 reported that a transgender woman filed a lawsuit against Pixiv and her boss for sexual harassment taking place as early as 2018, asking for ¥5.55 million in damages.
+On 27 May 2022, Bengo4 reported that a transgender woman filed a lawsuit against Pixiv and her boss for sexual harassment taking place as early as 2018, asking for ¥5.55 million in damages.
 In addition, several female and transgender employees also reported being sexually harassed by their bosses in the company.
-The incident sparked discussion among Pixiv users, many of whom have decided to delete or hide their works on the website.
-On May 30, 2022, Pixiv released a statement of regret, acknowledging that disciplinary action was being taken.
-In the same statement, they mentioned that, in 2019, the perpetrator was demoted, had his pay cut, and was banned from approaching the victim.
+The incident sparked discussion among Pixiv users, many of whom decided to delete or hide their works on the website.
+On 30 May 2022, Pixiv released a statement of regret, acknowledging that disciplinary action was being taken.
+In the same statement, they mentioned that, in 2019, the perpetrator had been demoted, had his pay cut, and was banned from approaching the victim.

+AI generated sexual depictions of minors

+On 31 May 2023, Pixiv revised their content policy, specifying that photo-realistic images that included sexual depictions of minors were prohibited.
+This was in response to the proliferation of images that used AI software to generate the content.
+Pixiv has since taken preemptive actions in response to images using AI software.

+In June 2023, BBC News released an article revealing that Pixiv users had been sharing photo-realistic depictions of sexual content involving minors, using AI software.